gitRios/AI-TicTacToe/README.md

 # AI-TicTacToe

-Using Minimax, implement an AI to play Tic-Tac-Toe optimally.
+Using Minimax, implementing an AI to play Tic-Tac-Toe optimally.

 Execute runner.py to play the game against my AI.